MEchavez/my-crash-minesweeper/README.md

 The above line means you want to create a game with 8 rows, 15 columns and 10 mines.
 If the user makes a typo or added some extra space between numbers the game will ask again for the values until the input match the pattern.

+> note: mines number must be greater than 0

 Passed the first input the game will start, and an empty board will be shown in the screen, followed by a prompt asking you for the next move you want to do.

 ```